Garciat/garciat.github.io/_posts/2020-06-27-java-functional-validation.md

 ## Implementation

+A couple of notes:

-**Note:** This may be slightly out of date.
+  * This may be slightly out of date.
 Please refer to the [full code](https://github.com/Garciat/java-functional/tree/master/validation/src/main/java/com/garciat/functional).
+  * The implementation differs slightly from the code described above:
+    * Field-based methods in `ParserComposition` were extracted into a utility class `Fields`.

 ### Either